SoftUni-Internal/interactive-content/EN/01-Encapsulation/00-Encapsulation.md

 # Encapsulation

 **Encapsulation is a process of wrapping code and data together into a single unit**
-- Increase flexibility and extensibility of the code
+- Increase flexibility and extensibility of the code.
-- Reduces complexity
+- Reduce complexity.
-- Structural changes remain local
+- Structural changes remain local.
-- Allows validation and data binding
+- Allow validation and data binding.

 **Objects fields must be private**